MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting.md

     * To test the database, choose **Test Database**.

 ## To run the consolidation

 After you have tested the data, you can transfer it to the consolidated company.

 1. Sign in to the consolidated company.
 2. On the **Accountant Role Center**, choose the **Run Consolidation** action.
 3. Fill in the required fields.
-4. In the **Where** field, choose **Company Name**, and then choose the consolidated company in the **is** field.
+4. In the Filter section, set a filter for the relevant business unit or company name.
+5. Optionally, schedule the report to run at a convenient time.

 ## To eliminate repeated transactions

 After you have consolidated all the companies, you must find any transactions that are recorded more than once across companies and then post elimination entries to remove them.

 Processing consolidation eliminations is a manual process.

-You can follow these steps:
+To eliminate repeated transactions:

 1. Find transactions that potentially need to be adjusted and enter general journal lines to eliminate them.
 2. Run the **G/L Consolidation Eliminations** report to help you assess the effect of the general journal lines before posting.
 3. Post the adjusting transactions.